Julius Caesar: A Verse Translation cover

 The aim is to capture both sound and sense of Shakespeare's tragedy without the need for glosses or notes—to use contemporary language without simplifying or modernizing the play in any other way.

-Readers experience this tale of the brutal assassination of Rome's most famous leader with the challenge, comprehension, and delight of audiences 400 years ago—the way Shakespeare intended.
+Readers experience this tale of the brutal assassination of Rome's most famous leader and its aftermath with the challenge, comprehension, and delight of audiences 400 years ago—the way Shakespeare intended.

 from Act 3, Scene 2